(New England) Contra

 A1: Long lines, forward & back, (8)

-Couples cross on the half-right diagonal, Right (to someone of the same gender) & left thru'.
-(8) At ends, ladies ‘pull by’ a ghost dancer - then the couple wait out.
+Couples cross on the half-right diagonal, pulling right (to someone of the same gender) & courtesy turn partner.
+(8) At ends, ladies ‘pull-by’ a ghost dancer - then the couple wait out.

 A2: Ladies (who just ‘pulled by’ each other) Allemande right completely around (1½) to cross-over, (8)